 Both Chase Bank and Bank of America are large national banks with solid reputations, so it can be tricky to see much distinction between them.
 Both organizations have thousands of ATMs and branches with a variety of product choices.

-On the other hand, Citibank has a more extensive ATM network, and if you’re interested in CDs, you’ll find Citibank offers higher rates.
+On the other hand, Citibank's benefits include higher deposit rates on CDs and savings, a more extensive ATM network.
+If you’re interested in CDs, you’ll find Citibank offers higher rates.

 Although Chase is one of the biggest banks in the USA, with over 4,700 branches, Discover Bank's reputation is excellent when it comes to customer service.
 Discover provides access to 24/7 customer support if you have any queries or issues.